warlord0/MickHargraves/notes/characters/Character - Philip Weiss.md

 ## Key Relationships

 - Mick Hargraves: Views Mick as a conquered adversary, someone he "broke" through the Jamie Matthews case
-- "Dr. Eliza Crane": Unknown connection, possibly linked to the current occult activities
+- "Dr. Eleanor Crane": Unknown connection, possibly linked to the current occult activities
 - Unknown occult entity: Based on his tattoo, he has made some form of pact or bargain with a supernatural force

 ## Notes for Interrogation